matter-labs/tutorials/TUTORIAL.md

     modifier onlyAccount() {
         require(
             msg.sender == address(this),
-            "Only account that inherits this contract can call this method" );
+            "Only the account that inherits this contract can call this method."
+        );
         _;
     }